California English: Lexical overview

 The popular image of a typical southern California speaker often conjures up images of the so-called Valley girls popularized by the 1982 hit song by Frank and Moon Zappa, or "surfer-dude" speech made famous by movies such as Fast Times at Ridgemont High.
-While many phrases found in these extreme versions of California English from the 1980s may now be considered passé, certain words such as awesome, totally, for sure, harsh, gnarly, and dude have remained popular in California and have spread to a national, even international, level.
+While many phrases found in these extreme versions of California English from the 1980s may now be considered passé, certain words such as awesome, totally, for sure, harsh (verb), gnarly, and dude have remained popular in California and have spread to a national, even international, level.

 A common example of a northern Californian colloquialism is hella (from "(a) hell of a (lot of)", and the euphemistic alternative hecka) to mean "many", "much", "so" or "very".
 It can be used with both count and mass nouns.
 For example: "I haven't seen you in hella long"; "There were hella people there"; or "This guacamole is hella good".
 The word can be casually used multiple times in multiple ways within a single sentence.
 Pop culture references to "hella" are common, as in the song "Hella Good" by the band No Doubt, which hails from southern California, and "Hella" by the band Skull Stomp, who come from northern California.

 California, like other Southwestern states, has borrowed many words from Spanish, especially for place names, food, and other cultural items, reflecting the linguistic heritage of the Californios as well as more recent immigration from Mexico and elsewhere in Latin America.
 High concentrations of various ethnic groups throughout the state have contributed to general familiarity with words describing (especially cultural) phenomena.
 For example, a high concentration of Asian Americans from various cultural backgrounds, especially in urban and suburban metropolitan areas in California, has led to the adoption of the word hapa (itself originally a Hawaiian borrowing of English "half") to mean someone of mixed European/Islander or Asian/Islander heritage.

 In 1958, essayist Clifton Fadiman pointed out that northern California is the only place (besides England and the area surrounding Ontario and the Canadian Prairies) where the word chesterfield is used as a synonym for sofa or couch.

 Freeways

-In the Los Angeles metropolitan area, Inland Empire, Coachella Valley and San Diego, freeways are often referred to either by name or by route number but with the addition of the definite article "the", such as "the 405 North", "the 99" or "the 605 (Freeway)".
+In Southern California, freeways are often referred to either by name or by route number but with the addition of the definite article "the", such as "the 405 North", "the 99" or "the 605 (Freeway)".
 This usage has been parodied in the recurring Saturday Night Live sketch "The Californians".
-In contrast, typical northern California usage omits the definite article.
-When southern California freeways were built in the 1940s and early 1950s, local common usage was primarily the freeway name preceded by the definite article, such as "the Hollywood Freeway".
-It took several decades for southern California locals to start to commonly refer to the freeways with the numerical designations, but usage of the definite article persisted.
+In contrast, typical Northern California usage omits the definite article.
+When Southern California freeways were built in the 1940s and early 1950s, local common usage was primarily the freeway name preceded by the definite article, such as "the Hollywood Freeway".
+It took several decades for Southern California locals to start to commonly refer to the freeways with the numerical designations, but usage of the definite article persisted.
 For example, it evolved to "the 605 Freeway" and then shortened to "the 605".